 We provide advice, drafting, negotiation and renegotiation of complex commercial contracts, such as the International Swaps and Derivatives Association (ISDA) Master Agreements.
 Other types of high-risk business contracts we work on include trading and settlement systems agreements.
 In our experience, it is only on breach or termination that weaknesses are exposed in many negotiated and signed international contracts.
 The consequences can be unnecessary financial loss, damage to reputation and time wasted on managing litigation.

 Iain Sheridan is a Chartered Arbitrator and acts as counsel or arbitrator on ad hoc submissions or under the auspices of international institutions.
-He is familiar with the rules and procedures of the ICC (International Chamber of Commerce), the LCIA (London Court of International Arbitration) and the ICSID (International Centre for the Settlement of Investment Disputes).
-He is able to accept appointments or instructions in many arbitral seats, including London, Stockholm, Vienna and Washington D.C.
+He is familiar with the rules and procedures of the LCIA (London Court of International Arbitration) and the VIAC (Vienna International Arbitral Centre).
+He is able to accept appointments or instructions concerning Financial Services and Technology disputes in London and Vienna.

 Iain Sheridan is a former member of the Vienna Bar and is able to meet clients in Austria and throughout the rest of Central and Eastern Europe.

 Our legal expertise is rooted in English law and its often complex rules of evidence.
 This includes advising on compliance with FCA rules.
 However, the international nature of our practice also requires a detailed and strategic understanding of EU regulations, and many international treaties covering arbitration, intellectual property and corporate taxation.
 We are dedicated to two business sectors: Financial Services and Technology.